Companies that use Salesforce

 Analyzed and validated by Henley Wing Chiu

-Salesforce CRM We detected 40,554 customers using Salesforce CRM, 8,747 companies that churned or ended their trial, and 4,104 customers with estimated renewals in the next 3 months.
+Salesforce We detected 41,016 companies using Salesforce, 9,688 companies that churned, and 1,010 customers with upcoming renewal in the next 3 months.
 The most common industry is Non-profit Organizations (10%) and the most common company size is 11-50 employees (29%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.
+Note: This data tracks Salesforce CRM customers.
+We also track these Salesforce products separately:

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login